Applying for a minor's first Dutch nationality certificate in Serbia

 Each parent must give permission for a Dutch nationality certificate application to be submitted for the child.

-If both parents are able to visit the embassy or consulate-general
+If both parents are able to visit the embassy:

-Both parents sign the application form and accompany their child to the embassy or consulate-general.
+Both parents sign the application form and accompany their child to the embassy.
 The parents should bring their identity documents with them.

-If one or both parents are unable to visit the embassy or consulate-general
+If one or both parents are unable to visit the embassy: